sky-chaser-high/adobe-illustrator-scripts/README.md

 3. Select the color you want to increase or decrease with vertical, or horizontal.
 4. Enter the increase or decrease value.
    Enter the percentage to be increased or decreased.
-5. Set the artboard size, chip size, and units according to your preference.
+5. Set the artboard size, color chip size, and units according to your preference.

 ### Notes
-For CMYK, Black cannot be increased or decreased.
+Create a color chart in a new document.

 ### Requirements
 Illustrator CS4 or higher